 If something goes wrong¶

 git provides a number of ways to recover from errors.
 If you end up making a git mistake, do not hesitate to ask for help.
 An additional resource that walks you through recovering from git mistakes is the git choose-your-own-adventure.

 Don’t use your

-masterbranch for anything.
-Consider Deleting your master branch.
+mainbranch for anything.
+Consider Deleting your main branch.

 Make a new branch, called a feature branch, for each separable set of changes: “one task, one branch” (ipython git workflow).